MANDYTSANG007/PasswordGenerator/README.md

 ## Getting Started

 When it runs on a browser, a prompt will be displayed asking the user to make a choice of the password length.
 The user must choose the length between 8 and 128.
-If they choose less than 8 or greater than 128, an alert will be displayed.
-Once they select the length, the program will confirm whether the users like to include lowercase, uppercase, numeric number, or special characters in their password.
+If the user chooses less than 8 or greater than 128, an alert will be displayed.
+Once the length is selected, the program will confirm whether the user wants to include lowercase, uppercase, numeric number, or special characters in the password.

-Before generating a password, this program will check if at least one character was selected.
-If not, an alert will be displayed to remind users that they must choose at least one character.
+Before generating a password, this program will check if at least one character is selected.
+If not, an alert will be displayed to remind the user that at least one character type is needed.
 A random password will be generated after all criteria are met.

 ## Built With